At the end, all we had was hope,

-Both stories are complex, but I will try to keep the explanation short and to show how they are linked.
-I promise that though long, the story is worth the trip.
+Both stories are complex, but I will try to keep the explanation short.
 I should state at the outset that, like Christians are not Jews, Bahá’ís are not Muslims.
-Let me explain: Christianity is its own independent religion, as is Judaism—yet the Founder of Christianity was born a Jew and Christians believe in, and accept, the Divinity of the Jewish Prophets; as a Bahá’í I believe in, and accept the Divinity of the Prophet Muhammad, and Bahá’u’lláh, the Founder of the Bahá’í Faith was born a Muslim, but I am not a Muslim.
+Let me explain: Christianity is its own independent religion, as is Judaism—yet the Founder of Christianity was born a Jew and Christians believe in, and accept, the Divinity of the Jewish Prophets; as a Bahá’í I believe in, and accept the Divinity of the Prophet Muhammad, and Bahá’u’lláh, the Founder of the Bahá’í Faith was born a Muslim.
+But I am not a Muslim.
 The Bahá’í Faith is, like Judaism, Christianity, Islám, Buddhism and Hinduism, an independent, world religion.

-The poem is written from the view of the followers of the Báb, and how they must have felt on that last night, fearing that His death was near.
-That martyrdom was accomplished when He and a companion were hung by Their wrists in a doorway and executed by a single volley from the 750 muskets of an army regiment.
-The sandstorm that followed—the storm and all the events of that Day are attested to by independent corroboration of European diplomats in the city at that time—actually happened and was sufficient to make it seem as if permanent night had fallen on the noon day sun.
+The poem is written from the view of the followers of the Báb, and how they must have felt in those last few hours as His death grew nearer.
+He and a companion were martyred when They were hanged by Their wrists in a doorway and executed by a single volley from the 750 muskets of an army regiment.
+The sandstorm that followed—the storm and all the events of that Day are corroborated by European diplomats in the city at that time—was sufficient to make it seem as if permanent night had fallen on the noonday sun.
 (A fuller version of the story can be found here on the interfaith site, BeliefNet.com.)

-The linkage of the Martyrdom of the Báb to the split of Islám into it’s two main branches is a little more complex.
-To understand that, you first have to understand how Islám was divided at all.
+The linkage of the Martyrdom of the Báb to the split of Islám into it’s two main branches is more complex.
+To understand that, you have to understand how Islám was divided at all.

-At root to the issue was the question of succession to the Prophet Muhammad, the Founder of Islám, after His death.
+At root was the question of succession to the Prophet Muhammad, the Founder of Islám.
 Sunnís believe that the succession was properly followed through the election of a series of Caliphs, starting with Abu-Bakr, a wise, elderly man, a long time personal friend of the Prophet and an an early convert to Islám.
-Such a process of succession would have been very typical in any major clan decision in Arabia at that time.
+Such a process of succession would have been typical in any major clan decision in Arabia at that time.
 Hence its quick acceptance by the majority of Muslims of the day.

 The second Caliph (this is important when it comes to the explanation of the Shí’ah branch of Islám) was ‘Umar Ibn al-Khattab, a fiery, driven person who was also an early convert to Islám.

-In the end, what more heinous act can be committed by man than to kill God’s Messenger to this world?
-And what more evil way to do it than to coat the act as one performed out of piety and faith?
+In the end, what more heinous act can be committed by man than to willingly reject God’s Messenger to this world?
+And what more terrible way to do that than to coat the act as one performed out of piety and faith?

-Thank you for reading To The Test.
+If you have made it this far, I sincerely thank you for reading To the test with its overlong explanation.
 I sincerely hope you have enjoyed it and I humbly appreciate your visiting the Book of Pain.
 As always, I look forward to your comments.